Paris is a city most people never forget.

 Cafés & Brasseries – $$

-I don’t typically share a list of cafés and brasseries to visit because they are literally found all over Paris and serve more or less the same quality food.
+Cafés and brasseries are literally found all over Paris and serve more or less the same quality food.
+Here’s a list of some of the best cafés to visit in Paris.
 They are a reliable option for dining and you should look for the one near your hotel upon arrival!
-They are also great for a quick breakfast!
+They are also great for a quick breakfast.

 Casual Restaurants in Paris – $$